Career Pathways and STEP

 The Career Pathways and STEP team supports students to complete short-term, stackable credentials that lead to a degree and jobs that offer pathways for advancement.
 Career Pathways certificates are 12 to 44 credits, can be completed in less than a year, and prepare students for employment in high-growth, high-demand industries while also providing a stepping stone to an associate degree, bachelor degree, and beyond.
 There are many Career Pathway options to meet the needs of students.
 Whether students are attending college for the first time, changing career paths, upgrading skills in their field, ESOL, or recent GED or high school graduates, there are pathways to meet their needs.

-Career Pathways supports and empowers students to reach their education and career goals through:
+Career Pathways and STEP supports and empowers students to reach their education and career goals through:

-- ABS Career Pathways designed for ESOL, GED, or students testing into Math 20, Reading 80/90, and Writing 80/90: ABS Pathways offer students a faster path to gain the skills and college certificates they need to quickly enter the workforce and/or complete their degree.
-ABS Pathways allow students to build their academic and/or English communication skills while they are taking their college classes, in a format that is relevant to their lives and career goals.
+Integrated Education and Training (IET) Career Pathways designed for ESOL, GED, or students testing into Math 20, Reading 80/90, and Writing 80/90: IET Pathways offer students a faster path to gain the skills and college certificates they need to quickly enter the workforce and/or complete their degree.
+IET Pathways allow students to build their academic and/or English communication skills while they are taking their college classes, in a format that is relevant to their lives and career goals.

 CLIMB Center for Advancement